 Our rating: 9/10

-Babbel supports 14 languages with short courses for beginners and intermediate level students.
-It will take only 10 minutes to complete each lesson, so you can easily get new knowledge in the metro, in the queue or during a break.
-Babbel uses interactive dialogs and a speech recognition system.
-The engaging minimalistic interface makes the process more enjoyable.
+Babbel supports 14 languages with short courses for beginners and intermediate-level students.
+It will take only 10 minutes to complete each lesson, so you can easily get new knowledge on your way home, in the queue, or during a break.
+Babbel uses interactive dialogs and a speech recognition system presented in an engaging and minimalistic interface, making the process more enjoyable.
 It has more than 60,000 language lessons.

-Rating in App Store: 4.6, Google Play: 4.6 stars.
-Babbel has a one-week free trial, for the full program you must subscribe ($9.99 per month).
+Rating in App Store: 4.7, Google Play: 4.6 stars.
+Babbel has a one-week free trial; for the full course, you need to subscribe ($9.99 per month).

 Our rating: 9/10